Will I have to repay my Student Finance grants or loans? (overpayments)

 - You will also need to send supporting documents with your form such as bank statements for the most recent three months, as well as evidence of your financial obligations such as a tenancy agreement showing your rent amount, copies of any bills that are due, etc.

-- You should be able to download the Financial Hardship Confirmation Form from your student finance online account but if you can’t, contact a Welfare Adviser for advice.
+- You should be able to download the Financial Hardship Confirmation Form from your student finance online account but if you can’t, contact a Welfare Adviser for advice or contact SFE and ask them to send you a copy.
 A Welfare Adviser can help you complete the form, or check your form before you send it off.

 - A letter from a professional person or agency to confirm the difficulties that you had, the effect they might have had on your ability to study effectively and, if applicable, that you are not currently able to work due to your difficulties.